 My favourites were the honey and quince |

 And so our visit to Warsaw ended.
-We were to be picked up around 4:30 the next morning so a hasty pack that night before a fitful sleep.
-We had to get our luggage down a few flights of stairs and we weren’t looking forward to that but …… I have to say that the essentials in our days here and elsewhere have been comfy shoes and walking poles – and where possible, interesting food, we try it all (almost)!
+We were to be picked up around 4:30am - that is morning! so we did a hasty pack that night before a very fitful sleep.
+We had to get our luggage down a few flights of stairs in the wee hours and we weren’t looking forward to that but …… I have to say that the essentials in our days here and elsewhere have been comfortable shoes and walking poles – and where possible, interesting food, we try it all (almost)!
 The Polish food we sampled was OK but lacking a bit of zing.
 My shoes - and my stick!
-They’ve carried me over 100s of Km on this trip and are still comfortable and the stick surviving held together with rubber-bands and string.
+They’ve carried me over 100s of Kms on this trip and are still comfortable and the stick is surviving held together with rubber-bands and string.
 I simply could not have survived the distance without them.
 I stole a name for my stick from a woman we had travelled with in Sardinia – ‘Hugo’.
 Where you go, I go!
 Very appropriate.

 |